tov/eecs214/hw/1/hw1.md

     byte added, and why?

   - Can you think of a way to fix the problem?
-Assume that you are allowed to change the file format used by `encode` and `decode` in a way that adds a *constant* number of bits to the encoded file; (That is, the number of bits added should not depend on the original file size.)
+Assume that you are allowed to change the file format used by `encode` and `decode` so that the number of bits added to the encoded file is *bounded by a constant*.
+(That is, the number of bits added should not depend on the original file size.)

     Can you think of a fix that works even if the file is streaming?
 That is, suppose that you cannot see the whole file at